shravanvn/CV-quantum4ccp/cpcol/README.md

 - `SphereSystem` handles setting up a system of spheres inside a larger spherical shell, detecting collisions, time stepping, writing snapshots etc.

-- `FrictionModel` is concerned about setting up the complementarity model of rigid contact.
+- `FrictionModel` is concerned with setting up the complementarity model of rigid contact.
 Three possibilities are considered:

   - No friction, in which case we solve a linear complementarity problem (LCP).